Freddie Mercury's house

 Although the singer's diagnosis was kept within his inner circle, the British media quickly realized that something was amiss.

-In June of 1991, he disappeared from public life and retired to this house on Logan Place in Kensington.
+In June 1991, he disappeared from public life and retired to this house on Logan Place in Kensington.
 In the months that followed, his condition continued to deteriorate.
-According to friends and family, he started losing his sight and became bedridden.
+Those who visited him in his final days recalled how he started losing his sight and had become bedridden.

 On November 23rd, 1991, Mercury put an end to the speculation by releasing a public statement in which he confirmed that he had AIDS.
 The following day, he died from complications of the disease at the age of 45.